diegofratta/probable-winner/proposal.md

 1. Name: Give your project proposal a name (and edit the top line of this file)

+College Library People Sorter

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The program will output a list of available tables and tables that with wait lines.

+Example output format:
+Table1 is open with 4 spots
+Table2 is open with 1 spot
+WindowSeat1 has 4 people in line.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.